bryanwills/simba-ai/README.md

 - Commit your changes with clear messages.
 - Open a pull request describing your changes.

-## Support & Contact
+## 💬  Support & Contact
-For support or inquiries, please open an issue on GitHub or contact repo owner at zeroualihamza0206@gmail.com
+For support or inquiries, please open an issue 📌 on GitHub or contact repo owner at [Hamza Zerouali](mailto:zeroualihamza0206@gmail.com)